Australian industrial property is fast becoming the sector of choice for investors.

 The report also reveals that land values across Sydney and Melbourne recorded notable growth in 2018, with increases of nearly 50 percent in some precincts.

-Average land values for serviced and benched sites between 3,000sq m and 5,000sq m in the South Sydney and western precincts increased by 42.9 percent and 34.9 percent respectively, while average land values in Melbourne’s western and eastern precincts rose 49.4 percent and 46.7 percent respectively during the same period.
+Average land values for serviced and benched sites between 3,000sq m and 5,000sq m in the South Sydney and western precincts increased by 42.9 percent and 34.9 percent respectively, while average land values in Melbourne’s western and eastern precincts rose 49.4 percent and 46.7 percent respectively.